 Who provides the counselling at your Centre?

-Counselling is provided by student Therapist Interns who are under the supervision of a Certified Supervisor-Educator.
+Counselling is provided by graduate level Therapist Interns who are under the supervision of a Certified Supervisor-Educator.

 Is the counselling available short term or long term?

 There is no limit placed on the number of sessions that an individual may have.
-However, our therapist interns are normally only with us for a 7-8 month term.
-This may require that a client be asked to work with another therapist intern when their intern returns to school.
+However, our therapist interns are normally only with us for an 8 month term.
+This may require that a client be asked to work with another therapist intern when their intern has completed their placement.
 It is the decision of the client as to whether or not they choose to do this.

 How long are the sessions?